epwalsh/obsidian.nvim/README.md

 - `:ObsidianToggleCheckbox` to cycle through checkbox options.

+- `:ObsidianNewFromTemplate [PATH] [TEMPLATE]` to create a new note from a template in the templates folder.
+Selecting from a list using your preferred picker.
+  This command has one optional argument: the path to the new note.

 - `:ObsidianTOC` to load the table of contents of the current note into a picker list.

 ### Demo